knipknap/django-find/README.md

 ## Summary

-**django-find** is a Django app that makes it easy to add complex search functionality for the models in your project.
+**django-find** is a Django app that makes it easy to add complex search/filter functionality for the models in your project.
 It supports two different ways to search your Django models:
 Query-based, or JSON-based.

 **django-find** is not a full text search engine, it searches the fields of your models.
-In other words, it searches and provides tabular data.
+In other words, it filters on your models and provides tabular data as a result.

 ### Query-based search